Alex Hobden announced as College Principal of BIMM University Berlin’s Screen and Film Faculty

 You also work as a freelance filmmaker – what do you enjoy most about your job?

-It’s hard for me to find the time to make films in my current job but when I first started as a tutor at BIMM Institute I was still actively working in the industry.
+It’s hard for me to find the time to make films in my current job but when I first started as a tutor at BIMM University Berlin I was still actively working in the industry.
 My biggest thrill came from asking my own students to collaborate on projects with me and sometimes to pass jobs directly on to my students if I was unable to do the job myself.

 Previously you were the Head of Second Year at the Screen and Film School in Brighton.
 What do you enjoy most about working in film education?